MeowNowApp/MeowNow/README.md

 ├── style.css        # Basic styling for the page
 ├── script.js        # Handles fetching and displaying random images
-├── list.php         # Generates a list of image files in the cats directory └── cats/            # Where all the cat images are stored
+├── list.php         # Generates a list of image files in the cats directory
+|── cats/            # Where all the cat images are stored
+└── .env             # Environment variables (not included in this example, however a template is provided in .env.example for reference)
 ```

 ## Purpose

-The site is hosted locally (or on `cats.wbreiler.com`) and is just for fun — a way to share random pictures of my cats with anyone visiting.
+Hosted locally via your favorite web server, or on `cats.wbreiler.com`, this project is a lighthearted way to share random cat pictures.

 ## Notes

-This isn't intended as a replicable project but rather a personal way to showcase my cats!
+This is a personal project and not meant for general use — just a fun way to showcase my cats!

 ---